 Connecting a PC to a television isn't exactly a revolutionary idea.
 Ditto for a mobile device - it's harder to do now that dedicated HDMI ports are gone, but streaming screens and content via Chromecast has sort of filled the gap.
 Jide, the company behind the intriguing Android-as-desktop Remix OS products, is trying to take that rather niche idea mainstream with its latest hardware.
 The Remix IO is a gadget that's equally comfortable on your desktop or sitting inside your entertainment center.
-It's up on Kickstarter now for as little as $99.
 Read More

 The idea of a smartphone that magically turns into a full PC has been something of a pipedream for a while now.
 Motorola tried it with its Atrix laptop dock, Canonical is trying something similar with its Ubuntu Unity phone OS that can dock into a monitor.
 Even Microsoft is giving it a go with Windows Phone devices that can dock into a slimmed-down ARM Windows environment.
 The latest attempt with an Android base comes from "Maru OS," the brainchild of developer Preetam D'Souza.
 Read More